garretthanberg/Threads-Clone/README.md

 ## Installation

-To run the Uber Eats clone on your local machine, follow these steps:
+To run the Threads Clone on your local machine, follow these steps:

 ```bash
 # Clone this repository: